tvtaerum/cGANs_housekeeping/README.md

         - shutting off Tensorflow warning messages
         - adding label to images
   8.  cGan stream:
+        - download celebrity images
-  	- pulling original images
+        - create face shots from images
-	- selecting out subset of images and compressing
+        - select out subset of images with attractive faces and compress
         - cGan stream
-	- vectorizing images
+        - vectorize images

 ### 1.  is there an automatic way to recover from some "mode collapse"?:
 Even with reasonable learning rates, convergence can slide into "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
 The process also allows the stream to retain whatever progress it has made towards convergence.